davetron5000/optparse-plus/tutorial/4_happy_path.md

 0m0.396s
 ```

+Everything passed!
+Our app now works for the "happy path".
+As long as the user starts from a clean home directory, `fullstop`
+will clone their dotfiles, and setup symlinks to them in their home directory.
 Now that we have the basics of our app running, we'll see how Methadone makes it easy to add new features.